littlebee/react-datum/README.md

 ## For Display and Input!

-In the example above, the comment field, having the `inputMode="edit"` prop, renders as an input and when the user enters a comment, `kittenModel.set('comment', userEnteredValue, {silent: true})` is called.
+In the example above, the comment field, having the `inputMode="edit"` prop, renders as an input and when the user enters a comment and blurs the input,  `kittenModel.set('comment', userEnteredValue)` is called.

 Adding the **ReactDatum.Form** component, you can easily convert the above into a editable form with save and cancel buttons: